nidorbRotkiv/Wealth-Tracker/README.md

 # Wealth-Tracker

  ---------------------------------------------------------------------
- Created by: nidorbRotkiv
+ Created by: nidorbRotkiv.

  ---------------------------------------------------------------------
  # Description

- Tracks your wealth in different currencies and helps you keep track of your progress
+ Tracks your wealth in different currencies and helps you keep track of your progress.

  ---------------------------------------------------------------------
  # Getting Started